brendandawes/Flip/README.md

 You can quickly put an outline for a presentation together just by making a series of empty folders.
 Flip will use the name of the folder as draft text for the slide.

 Putting an underscore in front of the folder name will hide that folder from the presentation.
 This means you can _hide_ rather than _delete_ slides, in case you want to use them later.

+Press 't' (for test) and handy circles will appear at each corner in red, green, blue and black.
+This is handy to check slides aren't being cut off by the projector, the keystone alignment as well as testing colour balance.

 Touch OSC
 ---------